 - Prepare for the job market and gain the "experience required"

 - Internships and co-ops often lead to permanent employment

 Internships or co-ops are strongly encouraged for all students.
-They are also required by various degree programs, including business, communication technologies, industrial studies, and agribusiness, to name a few.
+They are also required by various degree programs, including business, industrial studies, and agribusiness, to name a few.